Go (programming language)

-Go is a statically typed, compiled high-level programming language designed at Google by Robert Griesemer, Rob Pike, and Ken Thompson.
-It is syntactically similar to C, but with memory safety, garbage collection, structural typing, and CSP-style concurrency.
-It is often referred to as Golang because of its former domain name, golang.org, but its proper name is Go.
+Go is a high-level, general-purpose programming language that is statically-typed and compiled.
+It is known for the simplicity of its syntax and the efficiency of development that it enables through the inclusion of a large standard library supplying many needs for common projects.
+It was designed at Google in 2007 by Robert Griesemer, Rob Pike, and Ken Thompson, and publicly announced in November 2009.
+It is syntactically similar to C, but also has garbage collection, structural typing, and CSP-style concurrency.
+It is often referred to as Golang to avoid ambiguity and because of its former domain name, golang.org, but its proper name is Go.